 To mitigate risk, it is crucial to educate employees on how to recognize threats.
 Apart from lectures, another method should be used to make training effective.
 Many employees have become victims of phishing attacks because of legitimate-looking emails.
 Therefore, employees should be familiarized with real-world phishing attacks and other password hacks to protect themselves better.

 Hackers can avail all the information they require through social media accounts by crafting a legitimate-looking email.
 Hence, employees should also be trained in managing their social

 media accounts and virtual private network (VPN) when working remotely.
 Oversharing information online should also be discouraged.

 5) Monitor the dark web

-There are tools available for organization to use if they suspect that their credentials are exposed on the dark web.
-Many of such tools are free and can perform dark web scan to check if organization’s asset is in danger or not.
+There are tools available for organizations to use if they suspect that their credentials are exposed on the dark web.
+Many of such tools are free and can perform dark web scans to check if an organization’s asset is in danger or not.

-Data breaches are recurring thing and therefore, scanning the dark web frequently is considered a best practice.
-Organization can save time by investing in dark web monitoring software.
+Data breaches are a recurring thing and therefore, scanning the dark web frequently is considered a best practice.
+Organizations can save time by investing in dark web monitoring software.